sarapohland/parce-nav/README.md

 python navigation/perception/networks/reconstruction/train.py reconstruct --architecture autoencoder --train_data lunar-nav --model_dir models/lunar-nav/classify/ --output_dir models/lunar-nav/reconstruct/ --train_config models/lunar-nav/reconstruct/train.config --network_file models/lunar-nav/reconstruct/layers.json
 ```

 The argument train_data is used to indicate which dataset should be used to train your classification model, which should be lunar-nav if you are using the default training dataset.
 The argument model_dir is used to specify where your trained classification model was saved.
 This should be the same location defined as the output_dir in step 3d.
 The argument output_dir is used to define where your trained reconstruction model will be saved.
 (This is `models/lunar-nav/reconstruct` for the default model.)
 The arguments network_file and train_config are used to specify the location of your model architecture JSON file (created in 4b) and training parameter config file (created in 4c).
+You can optionally use the use_gpu flag if you want to train your model using a GPU.

 ### 4e.
 Evaluate the reconstruction model